timurinal/Voxel-Game/VoxelGame/NAMING.md

 - Local variables: camelCase (e.g. myLocalVariable)

 Non-conventional naming:
 - Matrices: Always start with m_ (e.g. m_modelMatrix).
-The only exception is the Player class where m_proj is replaced by ProjectionMatrix and m_view is replaced by ViewMatrix.
+If a matrix is public, it should follow PascalCase and should use the full name of the matrix (eg ProjectionMatrix)

 Variables declared in GLSL (or other language files) follow the same naming conventions.